AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/write-a-hookscript.md

                 in_clip.media_reference.target_url = in_clip.media_reference.target_url.replace(r'/linux/media/path','S:')
 ```

-### Add an incremental copy of otio file in backup folder
+### Add an incremental copy of otio file to backup folder

 Example of a post adapter write hook